History isn’t only meant to be viewed through glass cases inside museum.

 Location: 635 S. Main St.

 Designed by noted Chicago architect Solon Beman, who also did the JMS Building, Studebaker constructed this Administration Building (corner of Bronson and Main) in 1906.
-The company was still manufacturing carriages and wagons but was moving into automobiles.
 Clad in oversize brick resembling street pavers, the building housed engineering, sales, accounting and executive offices.
-It provided state of the art employee perks such as a men’s and women’s gym, bowling alley and cafeteria.

 Studebaker Factory Site